philips-labs/workflow-capability/README.md

 2. **Caregiver Application**: `caregiver_application/service_config.py`
 3. **Management Dashboard**: `management_dashboard/package.json`, `management_dashboard\src\environments\environment.ts`
 4. **Workflow Engine**: `engine/camunda/src/main/resources/`
+ * If you are using docker, use http://host.docker.internal:port in each configration files
 ## Additional information
 - This prototype is based on BPMN and DMN models, and shows an architecture that makes Vendor Replacement obtainable.
 - The application is an example application that uses the FHIR store, but can be exchanged with an arbitrary application.
 The application and Workflow Capability part of the system, can be used independent of eachother.